-After nearly six months of strict lockdown, South Africa officially opened its borders to international travel on 1 October 2020.
+South Africa officially opened its borders to international travel on 1 October 2020.

 This change in restrictions means that you can now visit and enjoy the bountiful and beautiful Cape Town and the Western Cape.

-While initially South Africa only allowed partial inbound international travel, the South African government allowed all international travel by the 11 November 2020.
+While initially South Africa only allowed partial inbound international travel, the South African government allowed all international travel by 11 November 2020.